 In Her Own Words

-On the weekends I love to: Sing at clubs, restaurants, festivals in the Triangle.
+On the weekends I love to: Sing at jazz clubs, restaurants, festivals in the Triangle.

-The high school, college or pro sports teams I root for are: the Denver Broncos, University of Florida Gators, Carolina Panthers, Miami Heat, and Charlotte Bobcats.
+The high school, college or pro sports teams I root for are: the Washington Redskins, University of Florida Gators, Carolina Panthers, Miami Heat, and Charlotte Bobcats.

 If I’m watching a movie or listening to music, it’s probably: I love watching epic films, drama adventure and comedy.
 I love to listen to everything from Frank Sinatra to Diana Kroll from John Legend to BB King, from Broadway musicals to classical symphonies.